-A random selection of IMP/DIMP inspection reports were reviewed.
+A random selection of IMP/DIMP inspection reports were reviewed. a.
+Largest operators were inspected in 2021 and 2022.

-- a.
-No issues. - b.
-Yes, this is covered during DIMP inspections. - c.
-The MPSC stated there are no low pressure systems in Mississippi. - 5 Did the state review the following (these items are NTSB recommendations to PHMSA that have been deemed acceptable response based on PHMSA reviewing these items during the evaluation process): Chapter 5.1
+- b.
+Yes, this is covered during DIMP inspections. c.
+There are no low pressure systems in Mississippi. - Did the state review the following (these items are NTSB recommendations to PHMSA that have been deemed acceptable response based on PHMSA reviewing these items during the evaluation process): Chapter 5.1

 - a.
 Operator procedures for determining if exposed cast iron pipe was examined for evidence of graphitization and if necessary remedial action was taken; - b.
 Operator procedures for surveillance of cast iron pipelines, including appropriate action resulting from tracking circumferential cracking failures, study of leakage history, or other unusual operating maintenance condition?
 (Note: See GPTC Appendix G-18 for guidance); - c.
-Operator emergency response procedures for leaks caused by excavation damage near buildings and determine whether the procedures adequately address the possibility of multiple leaks and underground migration of gas into nearby buildings Refer to 4/12/01 letter from PHMSA in response to NTSB recommendation P-00-20 and P-00-21; - d.
+Operator emergency response procedures for leaks caused by excavation damage near buildings and determine whether the procedures adequately address the possibility of multiple leaks and underground migration of gas into nearby buildings Refer to 4/12/01 letter from PHMSA in response to NTSB recommendation P-00-20 and P-00-21: - d.
 Operator records of previous accidents and failures including reported thirdparty damage and leak response to ensure appropriate operator response as required by 192.617; - e.
 Directional drilling/boring procedures of each pipeline operator or its contractor to determine if they include actions to protect their facilities from the dangers posed by drilling and other trench less technologies; - f.
 Operator procedures for considering low pressure distribution systems in threat analysis? - g.
 Operator compliance with state and federal regulations for regulators located inside buildings?

 - a.
 Covered in Standard inspection form under section 605(b)(2) 192.459. - b.
 Covered in the DIMP inspection form - c.
 Covered in the Standard inspection form under section 605(b)(1) 192.615(a)(7). - d.
 Covered in the Standard inspection form under section 605(b)(1) 192.615 (b) (3). - e.
 Covered during Damage Prevention inspections. - f.
 The MS PSC is not aware of any low pressure systems in MS. - g.
-The MS PSC is not aware of any regulators located inside buildings in MS. - 6 Did the State verify Operators took appropriate action regarding advisory bulletins issued 1 since the last evaluation?
-(Advisory Bulletins Current Year)
+The MS PSC is not aware of any service regulators located inside buildings in MS.

 The MPSC conducts pipeline safety seminars with operators.
 Advisory bulletins issued since the last seminar are discussed.
 In addition to seminars, recent advisory bulletins are communicated in conferences attended by operators.
+It is mandatory that operators attend to obtain required Continuing Education Units.
 Verification of action occurs during Standard inspections.

-further course of action is needed to gain compliance?
+7 (Compliance Activities) Did the state follow compliance procedures (from discovery to resolution) and adequately document all probable violations, including what resolution or further course of action is needed to gain compliance?
 Chapter 5.1

-- Were compliance actions sent to company officer or manager/board member if municipal/government system? - b.
+- a.
+Were compliance actions sent to company officer or manager/board member if municipal/government system? - b.
 Were probable violations documented properly? - c.
 Resolve probable violations - d.
 Routinely review progress of probable violations - e.
 Did state issue compliance actions for all probable violations discovered? - f.
-Can state demonstrate fining authority for pipeline safety violations? - Does Program Manager review, approve and monitor all compliance actions? (note: Program Manager or Senior Official should sign any NOPV or related enforcement action) - Did state compliance actions give reasonable due process to all parties? h.
-Including "show cause" hearing, if necessary. - Within 30 days, conduct a post-inspection briefing with the owner or operator outlining any concerns - Within 90 days, to the extent practicable, provide the owner or operator with written preliminary findings of the inspection.
+Can state demonstrate fining authority for pipeline safety violations? - g.
+Does Program Manager review, approve and monitor all compliance actions? (note: Program Manager or Senior Official should sign any NOPV or related enforcement action) - h.
+Did state compliance actions give reasonable due process to all parties?
+Including "show cause" hearing, if necessary. - i.
+Within 30 days, conduct a post-inspection briefing with the owner or operator outlining any concerns - j.
+Within 90 days, to the extent practicable, provide the owner or operator with written preliminary findings of the inspection.
 (Incident investigations do not need to meet 30/90-day requirement)